opengeostat/pygslib/README.rst

 - a GSLIB FORTRAN code wrapped into python
-- a set of Python/Cython Function and Classes for drillhole processing, block model creation and manipulation, search neighbourhood, VTK data visualization and exporting and non-linear geostatistical applications
+- a set of Python/Cython Function and Classes for drillhole processing, block model creation and manipulation, search neighborhood, VTK data visualization and exporting and non-linear geostatistical applications